CityofToronto/bdit_anomalous_counts/README.md

 **1. 15 Minute Single Value Anomaly Detection**

-   To detect 15 minute individual anomalies, an ARIMA approach was chosen.
+   To detect 15 minute individual anomalies, an foreacsting prediction error approach was chosen.

    Essentially, given new data with a particular day of week, intersection, direction, and leg combination, all historical data with the same attributes are retrieved from miovision schema.
-An appropriate ARIMA model is fitted to this data.
+An appropriate forecasting model is fitted to this data, either STL ETS (Error, Trend Seasonality Model) or an ARIMA model.
+R selects either of these models based on its own parameters.
+Generally speaking, ETS is much more flexible.
 A 24 hour prediction interval of historic data is conseqeuntly produced, and if the new data lays outside this prediction interval, it is flagged.

 **2. Trend Deviation Detection**